fivetran/dbt_klaviyo/README.md

 #### Attribution-Eligible Event Types (Session-Based Fallback Only)

-> **Note:** This configuration only applies when `using_event_sessions: true` is enabled.
+> **Note:** This configuration only applies when session-based attribution is used.
 The primary attribution method uses Klaviyo's native attribution without additional filtering.

 When using the session-based attribution fallback, the package will only credit email opens, email clicks, and SMS opens with conversions by default.
 This filter determines which event types can trigger new attribution sessions and is aligned with Klaviyo's internal [attribution model](https://help.klaviyo.com/hc/en-us/articles/115005248128).